 What is the Affordable Care Act?

-The ACA created Health Insurance Marketplaces, also known as Exchanges, to help uninsured people find health coverage, starting on January 1, 2014.
+The ACA, or Obamacare, created Health Marketplaces, also known as Exchanges, to help people find affordable health coverage.
 Federal subsidies in the form of premium tax credits are available to consumers meeting income requirements to make the coverage more affordable.
-However, under the ACA, you can only get financial help from the government if you buy coverage through a Marketplace.
+However, you can only get financial help from the government if you buy coverage through a Marketplace.